KasumiL5x/novella/README.md

 Novella is a model and framework for authoring interactive narrative experiences.
 It is developed by Daniel Green as part of his PhD project at Bournemouth University, UK.

 ## Status
 This project is currently in **periodic** development.
 Development priority changes during the PhD, as this tool is not a main contribution to the thesis.
+A _version 2_ of the model is currently being implemented in a separate branch, which contains rather dramatic changes in both model and interface.

 ## Installation
 This part is to come.